 - Launch Premiere Elements.
 Go to the 'Edit->Preferences..>Audio Hardware' menu option.
 For the Default Device, choose the ASIO4ALL option.
 Click the ASIO Settings button, then select your microphone from the list of devices, click Exit, and then click OK on the Preferences dialog.
 Close and then restart Premiere Elements.

-Windows 7 Setup Procedure
+Windows 8 and Windows 7 Setup Procedure

 - Under START MENU open Control Panel, then select Hardware/Sound.